 Share this Image On Your Site

-Root canal therapy is just one of the many dental services offered at Dr. Dental.
+Root canal therapy is just one of the many dental services offered by dentists.
 Since there’s so much confusion and bad information surrounding root canals, we thought we’d cover some key aspects of this often misunderstood procedure.